- Kenny wishing to reverse everything that happened, giving up his chance at being brought back to life."Goodbye, you guys."

-- La Resistance gathering around Terrence and Phillip to stop the military and Kyle's mom from executing them.
-Also counts as a Crowning Moment of Awesome for Kyle for standing up to his mom.
+- La Resistance gathering around Terrance and Phillip to stop the military and Kyle's mom from executing them.
+Also counts as a Moment of Awesome for Kyle for standing up to his mom.
 Unfortunately, she doesn't listen.

 Kyle: I don't want a fighter, I want my mom.

-- Terrence and Phillip appear be to quite taken aback by the gesture themselves.
+- Terrance and Phillip appear be to quite taken aback by the gesture themselves.

 - When Kyle hides Ike in his attic, he makes a promise to Ike to stop all the madness, get their mom to come home and become a happy family again.

 - Kyle's Armor-Piercing Question to his mother, reminding her that her own adopted son is Canadian.
 This and the above moment each show that Kyle does care about Ike in spite of how he treated him at the beginning of the movie.